enscskn/eth-karambit-case/readme.md

 # QBCore Karambit Case Opening System

 This script is a karambit case opening system developed for the FiveM QBCore framework.
 Players can earn karambit knives in different skins by opening cases.
+(Inspired by NoPixel)

 ## Preview